Source2ZE/ZombieReborn/README.md

 ## Installation

-ZombieReborn has several requirements, you will first need to [install Metamod](https://www.sourcemm.net/downloads.php?branch=dev).
-Then install the [Movement Unlocker](https://github.com/Source2ZE/MovementUnlocker) and [Lua Unlocker](https://github.com/Source2ZE/LuaUnlocker) Metamod plugins for zombie knockback & Lua VScript capability respectively.
+You will first need to [install Metamod](https://www.sourcemm.net/downloads.php?branch=dev).
+Then, install [CS2Fixes](https://github.com/Source2ZE/CS2Fixes) for several required features and ZR integrations.

 Finally, copy both the `scripts` and `cfg` directories of ZombieReborn to your `game/csgo` folder.
 If you've already made changes to your server cfg's, you may want to just copy the contents of ours in instead.

 ## Project Status?

 ZombieReborn currently sits in an awkward spot, Lua VScript was disabled in the Mirage update, pending likely removal/replacement by a new official scripting system called Pulse.
-However with Pulse/Source2Mod not yet out, and not enough SDK work done to reimplement ZR in a Metamod plugin yet, Lua scripting still remains the only viable solution.

-Due to Lua scripts not having a future, development has been generally paused.
+Therefore, development has been generally paused.
 Contributions are still welcome in the mean time, but they should ideally be focused on fixes and improvements, rather than significant new features.

+We're currently planning a ZR rewrite in [Metamod within CS2Fixes](https://github.com/Source2ZE/CS2Fixes) or as a separate [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) plugin.

 ## Documentation